-We support the school in promoting E-safety, though its not something we can easily practice in the club as we don’t use E-enabled devices or have live internet access.
+We support the school in promoting online safety, though its not something we can easily practice in the club as we don’t use online-enabled devices or have live internet access.

-Here are some great resources to help promote E-safety in your home.
+Here are some great resources to help promote online safety in your home.
 We hope you find these useful.

 KidSMART is an organisation dedicated to teaching kids how to stay safe online with their simple S.M.A.R.T. rules.
 They stand for…